 - When using rendezvous style registration and account linking, be sure to store the linking information in the device registry and not on your servers.
 We require that users are able to do a "Factory Reset" and be confident that no personally identifiable information is associated with the device.
 This is not possible if you have saved permanent serial number information on your servers.

 - There are a limited number of video content and streaming formats supported on the Roku Streaming Player.
-See Video Encoding Guidelines for complete information on the supported formats.
+See Audio and Video Support for complete information on the supported formats.

 - We only support